Shivdutta/ERA2-Session14/README.md

      - Note Deep Learing Instance type should be ml.g4dn.2xlarge.
 But due to non avilability of ml.g4dn.2xlarge, I have used c5.2xlarge(which may be cause   of low LR)
 ![Notebook](Data/EC2_Instance.png)
-## Code Details

-- Code details for Training and Inferencing usiing **AWS EC2** can be found at: https://github.com/Shivdutta/ERA2-Session13

-- Code details for Training and Inferencing usiing **SageMaker** can be found at: https://github.com/Shivdutta/ERA2-Session11

 ## Model Summary: